stephanBV/django-rest-api-01/README.md

-installed live server extension pip install coverage added .coveragerc to to define what we want and don't want to cover coverage run manage.py test && coverage report && coverage htm --> it created .coverage and htmlcov we see that authentication/models.py is not at 100% in htmlcov/ find index.html and click Go Live on vscode bottom right button
+installed live server extension pip install coverage added .coveragerc to to define what we want and don't want to cover coverage run manage.py test && coverage report && coverage html --> it created .coverage and htmlcov we see that authentication/models.py is not at 100% in htmlcov/ find index.html and click Go Live on vscode bottom right button